Bug report #3466

 The resulting PDF has, out of no where, 3 large embedded images, PDF objects 7, 9 and 11, each with a size of 3508 x 2480 pixels and 3 bytes per pixel in two of them, the other one is grayscale: the total cargo to process and unfold on memory is like 60 mega bytes.
 Also notice the PDF object 13 with malformed PS code, the third line pushes the graphic setting, and right after that pushes again, followed by pop and pop, push, push, pop, pop and finally push???

-#2 Updated by Thaddeus - over 10 years ago
+#2 Updated by Thaddeus - almost 12 years ago

 Here is some test data: